TheProgrammingKitchen/apm/README.md

 ## Reasons why this project was started

   - Jira sux
-  - I'm on vacation and I need to do some fun stuff
+  - I was on vacation and in need to do some fun stuff
   - Practicing with Elixir and Phoenix

 ## Prerequisites